zlatanvasovic/dotfiles/README.md

 ## Shell support

-These dotfiles are meant to be used with newer versions of Bash.
-Also, your shell should support colors so all commands works well.
+These dotfiles are meant to be used with Bash 4+.
+Also, your shell should support colors so all commands work well.

-These dotfiles aren't for Zsh, but some scripts may work.
+These dotfiles aren't for Zsh, but some scripts may work as Zsh accepts Bash as fallback interpreter.

 ## Bootstrap